Nippapañca is a synonym for Nirvana in the Pali language meaning

 Increasing Your Chances for Enlightenment: Audio, Dharma talk recorded in Bellingham, WA, September 2012.
 (44:50)

-Born John David Reynolds in Seward, AK, he was ordained in the Burmese Taungpulu Forest tradition of Theravada Buddhism in 1991 and spent more than 20 years in Burma, most of that time in forest caves.
+Born John David Reynolds in Seward, AK.
+Formerly a biologist by trade, he was ordained in the Burmese Taungpulu Forest tradition of Theravada Buddhism in 1991 and spent more than 20 years in Burma, most of that time in forest caves.

 He has been experimenting with living a life of simplicity, austerity, and meditation in the west, and is happy to interact with sincerely curious people wanting to add some Dharma to their lives.